MuhammadZain-Butt/BioVix/README.md

 ## Outputs

-The following panels illustrate the outputs of BioVix across varying datasets.
-Section A displays the raw input data, while Section B presents the corresponding interactive visualization rendered with Plotly.
-Section D provides the AI-generated interpretation of the graph, along with the derived search query.
-Finally, Section C lists the relevant research papers retrieved from Semantic Scholar using the formulated query:
+The following panels illustrate the outputs of BioVix across varying datasets.  **(A)** displays the raw input data, while **(B,C,D)** presents the corresponding interactive visualization rendered with Plotly. **(E)** provides the AI-generated interpretation of the graph, along with the derived search query.
+Finally, **(F)** lists the relevant research papers retrieved from Semantic Scholar using the formulated query:

 - **Figures**:
   1. **Gene-level Protein Expression Dataset**